How do I apply?

 When must I apply?

-On-line applications will be available mid-October 2018, and applications to degree programs in Public Health Sciences will be available until 11:59pm EST on the following dates:
+On-line applications will be available mid-October 2020, and applications to degree programs in Public Health Sciences, Community Health and Bioethics will be available until 11:59pm EST on the following dates:

-The online application system will no longer be available after the posted deadline.
+Degree programs offered by the Graduate Department of Public Health Sciences will not be available in the online admission application system after the posted deadline.
 Late applications can not be considered.

 What are the minimum admission requirements?